 Environmental Radiation Laboratory

-The associated academic interests and facilities have assisted CNRP in promoting an active programme of PhD research.
+The associated academic interests and facilities have assisted our group in promoting an active programme of PhD research.
 Specifically, we have projects examining possible redistribution of natural and anthropogenic levels of radioactivity following industrial processes, studies of underlying mineralogy and the effects of major geological disturbance, including investigation of the distribution of 40K, 226Ra and 232Th and 137Cs.